Qoddi automatically builds your Java app from your code.

 (hosted on a URL)

-Using passport protected repositories
+Using password protected repositories

 You can use any environment variable of your app (to be set before the app build is required) to use inside the settings.xml file : ${env.ENV_VAR}